 Neil was unconvinced of the merits of any form of criminalisation for the possession of these synthetic cannabinoid receptor agonists (SCRAs), colloquially known as ‘Spice’.

 While last year’s Psychoactive Substances Act (PSA) made the manufacture and sale of this group of drugs illegal, a thriving illicit street market has emerged in its wake with a stranglehold over vulnerable groups such as rough sleepers.

 Reports of the latest volatile side-effects of Spice to be witnessed are now a regular occurrence.

 The most recent, showing people in Manchester bent double while still standing, like ‘statues’, joins a worryingly long list which already includes aggression, seizures, heart failure, psychosis, vomiting, unconsciousness and hallucinations.

 As the production of Spice has gone underground, it’s likely that its potency has increased, and so more adverse effects are now becoming more apparent.

-But how to even begin to confront the cycle of futility rough sleepers smoking the highly addictive substance are finding themselves in?
-Especially when its particular side-effects make this group, at once, the most in need of help on the streets and the most difficult to help?
+But how to begin to confront the cycle of futility rough sleepers smoking the highly addictive substance are finding themselves in – especially when its particular side-effects make this group, at once, the most in need of support and the most difficult to help?

-In the heart of one of the country’s richest areas, politicians and police claim they have some answers.
+In the heart of one of the country’s richest areas, politicians and police claim to have some answers.

-Westminster has the highest number of rough sleepers in England and Spice use among them has been called an epidemic.
+Westminster has the highest number of rough sleepers in England, with Spice use among them branded an ‘epidemic’.

 In October, Councillor Aiken, then Westminster Council’s cabinet member for public protection, spoke with urgency about how the “Spice epidemic is evolving with terrifying speed” and rough sleepers in the borough were being specifically targeted by dealers.